Lumesh Syntax Manual 1 (Basic Syntax)

 ), and ANSI escaping (e.g.,\033[34m

-).Backticks denote string templates, supporting
+).Backticks denote template strings, supporting

 $var